ryankanno/starred-items/README.md

 to Pocket.
 Once in Pocket, I need a way to remove these starred items in Google Reader once I've actioned them in Pocket.

-The reason for the second workflow is two-fold.
-If Pocket ever does get out of sync, you don't want it to resynchronize items you've already actioned.
-Trust me, it happens - and it stinks. :)  Second, you want (or at least I do) to have a clean Google Reader starred items list.

-Once in Pocket, I typically send items over to [https://pinboard.in/u:ryankanno/](https://pinboard.in/u:ryankanno/)
-- once I've deleted the item from Pocket, I need to ultimately remove the same item from my starred feed in Google.
+In Pocket, I typically send items over to [https://pinboard.in/u:ryankanno/](https://pinboard.in/u:ryankanno/) to permanently archive all my personal favs.
+Once the item has been deleted from Pocket, I need to ultimately remove the same item from my starred feed in Google.

+I know the reason for the second workflow is subjective.
+I just want to have a clean Google Reader starred items list.
+I guess I'm OCD like that. :D

 retro_starred_items.py